Our Most Frequently Asked Questions

 The Project architect is Stanley Saitowitz of Natoma Architects, Inc. Mr. Saitowitz is an internationally recognized architect who has received numerous awards for his work.
 He has designed the Palladium Residences Project to seamlessly integrate the new buildings with the Hollywood Palladium®, creating a welcoming, pedestrian-friendly environment, preserving and enhancing the historic elements, while bringing new life to the community.

-The Palladium Residences will be a Crescent Heights® Inspired Community.
+The Palladium Residences will be a Crescent Heights® Residence.
 Crescent Heights® is one of the nation’s leading real estate brands.
-Each Crescent Heights® inspired Community incorporates the latest technologies and timeless design.
+Each Crescent Heights® Residence incorporates the latest technologies and timeless design.
 Locally, the people behind Crescent Heights® built some of the City’s best multi-family buildings, including the Remington, the Regatta, and they are in the process of constructing 10 Thousand in Century City.

 Crescent Heights® is one of the nation’s leaders in the fields of adaptive reuse, historic rehabilitation and revitalization projects.
 Locally, the people behind Crescent Heights® rehabilitated the Granville in West Hollywood, turning it into one of the region’s first and premier historic rehabilitation projects residential projects.
 Nationally, they have been involved with numerous historic preservation and rehabilitation projects: the people behind Crescent Heights® led the revitalization of the Wall Street area in New York with their ground-breaking rehabilitation of 25 Broad Street, they performed the magnificent rehabilitation and transformation of the Gale Hotel on Miami Beach and they conducted the award-winning rehabilitation and conversion of the Shelborne in Miami.